onehundredfeet/hmecs/README.md

  * `System` is a place for processing a certain set of data represented by views.
  * To organize systems in phases can be used the `SystemList`.
 * `World` is a binding mechanism to allow views and systems to opperate on a subset of entities.
 A View (and a function in a System) can be associated with any number of Worlds.
 When an Entity is created, it can be associated with any number of worlds.
 At the moment, there is a maximum of 32 worlds.
 Views will only include Entities that are associated with `ANY` of the worlds it can view.
+* `Pool` a pool is a static container that can be used to speed up allocations using a rent/retire paradigm.
+Call a static rent to get a new instance and then retire on that instance to return it to the pool
+* `Workflow` a global class used to access common features such as a singleton

 #### Example
 ```haxe